A Smoke Crisis in Northern Thailand.

-Because most of the areas in Northern Thailand is surrounded by mountains especially Chiang Mai city, its topography resembles the shape of a bowl.
-During the change from winter to the summer season, the weather is very dry and there is no wind.
-These factors - combined with high air pressure and low morning temperatures - bring smog into the lower parts of the Chiang Mai valley, actively retaining it there.
+Most topography in Northern Thailand is surrounded by mountains that resemble the shape of a bowl.
+During the change from winter to the summer season, the weather is very dry accompany with no wind.
+These factors - combined with high air pressure/low morning temperatures - press smog into the lower parts of the Chiang Mai valley, actively retaining it there.
 This meteorological phenomenon is called a temperature inversion.